 For over two years, Wright drew a weekly strip for the Waterstone’s Blog called Sprout’s Bookclub.
 In it, the great authors of the past travel through a wormhole in space and time to the present to pitch themselves and their work directly to the readership of the future: a five-month-old baby girl named Sprout.

 His graphic memoir Things to Do in a Retirement Home Trailer Park was published to critical acclaim by Myriad in 2012.
-His graphic novel Noni’s Wedding was published by Myriad in July 2017.
+His graphic novel Noni’s Wedding will be published by Myriad in 2021.
 Wright lives in Brighton with his graphic designer wife and daughter Sprout.